alsakuttle/NekoArchNya/README.md

 - [License](https://github.com/NekoIceCream/IceLinux/blob/main/LICENSE.md)

 ## Introduction
-IceLinux is a Linux With Arch Based created by NekoIceCream written in Bash, this bot was created for fun and learning on developing with Bash.
+IceLinux is a Linux With Arch Based created by NekoIceCream written in Bash, this linux was created for fun and learning on developing with Bash.

 ## Installation
 1. Run Installer Use Command